+A really well structured scheme with plenty of time dedicated to learning about the role of a trainee and networking with staff.
 We were encouraged to get stuck in and were invited to client meetings, court and client phone calls.
 I really enjoyed getting to know everyone at the firm, and was very impressed with their attitude and dedication in getting to know us.

+100% We were entrusted with real work and clients, and I found that everyone was appreciative of work that had been done and the words thank you were commonplace.
 People, including partners, took the time to explain what was expected and were happy to provide feedback.
 People of all levels of experience were interested in us and keen to get to know us as individuals, which made me feel valued.

 The end of seat reviews were really helpful guidance and demonstrated what was required to improve and what staff wanted/expected from us.
 As well as this formal guidance, we were supported by a trainee buddy and supervisor each week, who were more than happy to provide support even though they were busy.
 Other members of the team (including partners) were also happy to chip in and help/provide assistance/explanations.